jacobkers/Loeff-Kerssemakers-et-al-AutoStepFinder/README.md

 NEWS for release V2.0
 • Matlab: a few bugs reported by users were solved
 • Python: a simplified Python version (post-publication) was added as a development version (pre-release January 2023)

+SUMMARY
+Single-molecule techniques allow the visualization of the molecular dynamics of nucleic acids and proteins with high spatio-temporal resolution, for example a motor protein stepping along DNA.
+Valuable kinetic information of biomolecules can be obtained when the discrete states within single-molecule time trajectories are determined.
+Here we present a fast, automated, and bias-free step-detection method, AutoStepfinder, that we developed to determine steps in large datasets without requiring prior knowledge on the noise contributions, distribution, and location of steps.
+The analysis is based on a series of partition events that minimize the difference between the data and the fit.
+A dual-pass strategy determines the optimal fit and allows AutoStepfinder to detect steps of a wide variety of sizes.
+We demonstrate successful step detection for a broad variety of experimental traces.
+The user-friendly interface and the automated detection of AutoStepfinder provides a robust analysis procedure that enables anyone without programming knowledge to generate step fits and informative plots in less than an hour.

 REPOSITORY CONTENTS [Matlab]
 •	code to analyze steps: 'AutoStepFinder'